Anna-S0phia/Cultural_Data_Sculpting/README.md

-# Cultural Data Sculpting
+# Cultural Data Sculpting (eM+ lab at EPFL)

-The code in this repository was made to build a timeline visualisation of Giorgio Vasari's "Lives of the Most Excellent Painters, Sculptors, and Architects" (1568).
+The code in this repository was made to build a timeline visualization of Giorgio Vasari's "Lives of the Most Excellent Painters, Sculptors, and Architects (https://en.wikipedia.org/wiki/Lives_of_the_Most_Excellent_Painters,_Sculptors,_and_Architects).

 The visualisation was my final project for the Cultural Data Sculpting course, given by Sarah Kenderdine, eM+ / experimental Museology lab at EPFL (https://www.epfl.ch/labs/emplus/) in 2021 and is available under the following link: https://cables.gl/p/uLiDbC .

 Link to the Rijksmuseum metadata csv: https://github.com/Rijksmuseum/rijksmuseum.github.io/releases/download/1.0.0/202001-rma-csv-collection.zip (accessed June 14, 2021)